snail007/goproxy/README.md

 2.`**.baidu.com` Matches no matter how many levels all suffixes are ..baidu.com`.

-3.`*.taobao.com` The matching suffix is ​​the third-level domain name of `.taobao.com`.
+3.`*.taobao.com` The matching suffix is the third-level domain name of `.taobao.com`.

 4. It can also be an IP address directly.